-Edible oil refinery industries are facing the biggest challenges and opportunities in decades.
+Edible oil refineries are facing the biggest challenges and opportunities in decades.
 The edible oil refinery suppliers are going through a difficult period in which they have to meet the growing oil demand and also face the increased regulatory pressure.
 To stay competitive, refinery suppliers should bring more expediency in the refining of edible oil while achieving production goals.

 Maintaining Quality is Important

 Edible oil refinery suppliers have to maintain stringent quality requirements to ensure customer never complain of poor quality oil products.
-Maintaining quality is important for oil processing industry because any negligence towards quality can lead to large scale health hazards that can tarnish the reputation of oil processing companies.
+Maintaining quality is important for oil processing industry because any negligence towards quality can lead to large scale health hazards that can tarnish the reputation of edible oil processing companies.

 It is the first stage of the refining process that works to remove impurities (especially phosphatides which are called gums) of the cooking oil.
 Phosphatides are present in edible oil extracted from rapeseed, soyabean, and sunflower seed oil.
 These impurities need to be removed at early stages of refining due to their emulsifying properties.
 If the degumming process is ignored, the risk of decomposing and darkening of the oil increases due to thermal instability.